 A gas cylinder is a pressure vessel for storage and containment of gases at above atmospheric pressure.

 High-pressure gas cylinders are also called bottles.
-Inside the cylinder, the stored contents may be in a state of compressed gas, vapor over liquid, supercritical fluid, or dissolved in a substrate material, depending on the physical characteristics of the contents.
+Inside the cylinder, the stored contents may be in a state of compressed gas, vapour over liquid, supercritical fluid, or dissolved in a substrate material, depending on the physical characteristics of the contents.

 The cylinders, also known as tanks or bottles, are the ideal shape to house high-pressure gases because they can be dangerous if not handled carefully.